 To get a bird’s eye view of Istanbul, go visit the Galata Tower.
 It was used as a watchtower when it was constructed back in 500 AD.
 However, today it is a popular tourist destination.
 While you’re out and about in this scenic land, make sure you don’t miss out this one and witness the splendid breathtaking views of the sunset from here!

 Entrance Fee: £3.50

 Opening Hours: You can visit Galata Tower at any time of the year and it is open from 9AM to 8PM

 Suggested Read: 6 Theme Parks In Istanbul For Letting Out The Kid In You!

 As Istanbul offers a large number of options, it can be difficult to decide where you want to stay.
-There are three distinct neighborhoods.
+There are five distinct neighborhoods.
 The Beyoglu is the modern part of Istanbul whereas the Sultanahmet is the classic old part of Istanbul.
 The Bosphorus area provides beautiful views of the sea.

 Beyoglu is the heart of modern Istanbul.
 It is also close to the old city and Bosphorus.
 You can easily visit the Galata Tower, Istiklal street or the Taksim square.
 There are art galleries, bars, and cafes all around the area.
 However, some people may find it a little overcrowded during peak seasons.

-2. Sultanahmet or The Old City
+2. Sultanahmet or The Old City: The Famous Land

 This region has numerous hotels and is perfect for those who seek a quiet vacation.
 The famous Blue Mosque, the Hagia Sophia, and even the Topkapi Palace are close by.
 You can even walk to them from the Sultanahmet.
 Even though the place has numerous hotels, it is not really a lively place.
 Do not expect any entertainment after 11 PM.
 The streets become silent and empty at nights.